 Except for the first quarter of 2018, the income tax recovery in 2018 is the allocation of the premium in the flow through private placement which closed in April 2017 on a pro rata basis of exploration expenditures incurred during the period.
 The Company mobilized its exploration and trenching program for the Windfall Hills project in September 2018 given delays from forest fire issues in the immediate area.
 Flow through exploration programs for the Princeton and Hard Cash were implemented in the fourth quarter in 2018.
+Similarly the income tax recovery in the third and fourth quarters of 2019 is the allocation of the premium in the flow through private placement which closed in July 2019 on a pro rata basis of exploration expenditures incurred during the period.

-As at March 31, 2019, the Company has mineral property interests which are comprised of the following:
+As at December 31, 2019, the Company has mineral property interests which are comprised of the following: